Graduate Diploma in Teaching and Learning (Early Childhood)

 The Diploma meets Matatū Aotearoa | Teaching Council of New Zealand graduating teachers standards requirements, and you may be eligible for provisional registration with the Council as a teacher in Aotearoa New Zealand.

-- The chance to teach infants, toddlers, and young children in their key developmental phase of life.
+• The chance to teach infants, toddlers, and young children in this key developmental phase of life.

-- Multiple placements in early childhood and community centres throughout your studies to gain real experience in this career path.
+• Multiple placements in early childhood and community centres throughout your studies to gain real teaching experience.

-- Flexible study options with the ability to work on campus in Ōtautahi Christchurch, or by distance.
+• Flexible study options on campus in Ōtautahi Christchurch, or by distance.

 Students wishing to enrol in the GradDipTchLn(EC) must have a relevant bachelor's degree or higher (or be entitled to enrol for the Diploma with other qualifications of an equivalent standard).